 Student Travel Policies

 Student travel associated with UTSA can include but is not limited to all study abroad including those with third party providers, research, internships, volunteering, experiential learning including activities by registered student organizations.
-Students whose travel is associated with UTSA in the manner described above must seek approval even if the university is not paying for the travel.
+Students whose travel is associated with UTSA in the manner described above must seek approval whether the university is funding the travel or not.

-For information on how to request University approval to travel to countries identified as UTSA restricted regions, follow the Policy on Travel to Restricted Regions or contact the executive director of the Office of International Programs.
-For information about Education Abroad Services such as study abroad and exchange programs, review the web page or contact Education Abroad.
+For information on how to request University approval to travel to countries identified as UTSA restricted regions, follow the Policy on Travel to Restricted Regions or contact the Chief of Operations in Global Initiatives.
+For information about Education Abroad such as study abroad and exchange programs, review the web page or contact Education Abroad.